 A teacher's guide to Dyslexia for numbers or dyscalculia.
-What actually is it and what can we do about it?
+What actually is it and what can we do to address it?

 What is Dyslexia for numbers?